ericaxu/dynalist-help/_articles/views.md

 #### Article View

 Article View is a simple view that displays the bullet bullets as normal paragraphs.
 This view hides the bullet points and adds more margin between the paragraphs.
+You can switch to the Article View by clicking on the menu icon at the top right corner and select "View as article".
+This option is only accessible on web and desktop app right now.

 We recommend using this view to preview your writing if you're using Dynalist to iterate on your writing.